EspeoBlockchain/gardener-server/docs/getting-started.rst

 Start gardener server
 ---------------------

-We are just one step behind sending sample request to blockchain network.
+Last step before sending a sample request to the blockchain network.
+Go to `gardener-server` directory, then:
 ::

-   cd ../gardener-server
    make local

 Start monitor (optional)